meshcloud/terraform-kubernetes-meshplatform/README.md

 # Kubernetes meshPlatform Module

 Terraform module to integrate Kubernetes as a meshPlatform into meshStack instance.
-With this module, service accounts used by meshStack are created with the required permissions.
+The output of this module is a set of Service Account credentials that need to be configured in meshStack as described in [meshcloud public docs](https://docs.meshcloud.io/docs/meshstack.how-to.integrate-meshplatform.html).

 ## Prerequisites